plone/training/features.rst

 ..
 Note::

-    Working-copy support is not yet available for content types created via Dexterity.
+    Working-copy support is not yet available for contenttypes created via Dexterity.
 This is on the way.

 .. _features-placeful-wf-label: